 Depending on your dog’s needs, hormone therapy may be prescribed for weeks, months, years, or the duration of their lifetime.1

 When Dog Hormone Therapy is Recommended

-Hormone therapy is not appropriate for all dog cancer cases, and is not a common treatment.
-Your veterinarian will consider a number of factors before suggesting hormone therapy.
+Hormone therapy is not appropriate for all dog cancer cases and is not a common treatment.
+Your veterinarian will consider several factors before suggesting hormone therapy.
 These factors include:

 - Type of cancer (most likely mammary, prostate, uterine, or adrenal cancers)1